 “Jane, you don’t have to do that”, Molly’s mom said, “I know how tight the budget is right now.”

 “No Joan”, mom said, “This is probably the most important twenty bucks I’ll spend all year, to help put a man of Phil’s character in the U.S. Senate!”
 She pulled a piece of paper out of her purse and put it in a big pot on the table in the middle of the room with red, white and blue streamers all around it.
 Molly’s mom thanked her and gave her a little kiss on the cheek.

 Mom reacted to the kiss by opening her eyes wide, saying, “And how many drinks have you had, young lady?”

 Molly’s mom laughed, “Who’s counting!
 The more everyone drinks the bigger the numbers on the checks.
 And you know I can hold my liquor with the best of the boys!”

-She led mom and me over to two men talking very loudly to each other in the corner of the living room.
+She led mom and me over to two men talking very loud to each other in the corner of the living room.

 One said to the other, “Look Dick, Kierkegaard said ‘existence precedes essence’, and Sartre and de Beauvoir are just starting with that axiom and taking it steps further.”

 “I’m not buying it”, said the other, who winked at Molly’s mom as we approached them, “It’s not an axiom in my book, just an unproven theory!
 I’m not much for existentialism, I’m a Hegel dialectic man.”